 Mizwad is a bagpipe.
 And I thought that Scottish Great Highland bagpipes are something unique.
-But it turns out there are many variations of bagpipes and they were played in Europe, Africa, Middle East and other areas.
+But it turns out there are many variations of bagpipes and they were played in Europe, Africa, the Middle East, and other areas.

-The mezuzahs at every room were different and related to music.
+The mezuzahs in every room were different and related to music.

 Another gaming area where the harder you blow the brighter it becomes.
 The night at the screen turns into day.